CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

 the classifier during training.

-The instance creation expression in the `with` clause should create an object of a class derived from the `LBJ2.learn.Learner` class in the library.
+The instance creation expression in the `with` clause should create an object of a class derived from the `learn.Learner` class in the library.
 This clause is also optional.
 If it appears, the generated Java class implementing this learning classifier will be derived from the class named in the `with` clause.
 Otherwise, the default learner for the declared return type of this learning classifier will be substituted with default parameter settings.